Sempra (SRE) Stock Price & Analysis

 Longer-Term Market Trend (Mid to Long Term)

-As of 2026-02-06, SRE is showing signs of slowing down.
+As of 2026-03-25, SRE is moving sideways with low volatility.
 Over the longer term, the trend remains bullish.

 There was no clear sign of meaningful positions being carried into the overnight session.